wallaby-rails/wallaby-rails/README.md

     end
     ```

-    Once this is set, Wallaby will automatically pick up the above mentioned authentication methods (which is compatible with Devise), not to mention all functionalities including application helpers, before_action and etc.
+    Once this is set up, Wallaby will automatically pick up the two authentication methods mentioned above (which are compatible with Devise), along with all functionalities including application helpers, before_action, etc.

-2. You are able to custom authentication by configuring the `authenticate` and `current_user` options as below example:
+2. You can customise authentication by configuring the `authenticate` and `current_user` options as per the example below:

     ```ruby
     #!config/initializers/wallaby.rb